moguz/seminarPaper/report.md

 The second loss function of the shape prediction module is the segmentation mask loss.
 It enforces that the predicted 3D mesh is consistent with the grount truth segmentation mask.
 Here, a renderer is needed since we need to compare segmentation masks in 2D.
 The authors use **Neural Mesh Renderer**<sup>[7]</sup> for this purpose.
 For a more detailed discussion about Neural Mesh Renderer, readers can see the blog post for that paper.

+Intuitively, the mask loss makes sure that our predicted shape is consistent with the ground truth objects in the dataset.
+Even though the keypoint loss ensures we capture the semantic keypoints, mask loss is still helpful in order to fine-tune our prediction (e.g. we can imagine that it makes our predicted bird a fatter/thinner)

 References
 ------------